Skip to Main Content

 Costume Designers

-Pro costume designers drawing on Saudi Arabia's ancient Nabataean heritage and the Kingdom's emerging film production industry.
+Pro costume designers who draw on Saudi Arabia's ancient Nabataean heritage and the Kingdom's new film production industry.

-Here is how this works in practice.
-A costume designer creates the clothing and accessories worn by cast members, using wardrobe to communicate character, era, social status, and narrative arc.
-In Saudi Arabia, costume designers work with the Kingdom's rich textile heritage — from traditional thobe and bisht craftsmanship and the ornate bridal dress traditions of the Hejaz to the modern fashion emerging in Riyadh's Boulevard and Jeddah's historic Al Balad district.
+A costume designer creates the clothing and accessories cast members wear.
+The wardrobe shows each character, era, social status, and story arc.
+In Saudi Arabia, costume designers draw on the Kingdom's rich textile heritage.
+This spans traditional thobe and bisht craft and the ornate bridal dress of the Hejaz.
+It also covers the modern fashion now rising in Riyadh's Boulevard and Jeddah's historic Al Balad district.

-Here is the short of it.
-We connect you with Saudi-based costume designers who bring both artistic vision and practical production expertise to each project.
-Our network has pros with access to NEOM Studios and Jax Film Studios' wardrobe facilities, Riyadh's growing fashion scene, traditional textile artisans, and the shoot teams working on the Kingdom's fast expanding film industry.
+We connect you with Saudi-based costume designers.
+They bring both artistic vision and hands-on production skill to each project.
+Our network has pros with access to NEOM Studios and Jax Film Studios' wardrobe sites.
+It also reaches Riyadh's growing fashion scene and traditional textile artisans.
+These pros work with the crews behind the Kingdom's fast-growing film industry.

 ACT 01